ksenia790/flask-api/README.md

 The docker-compose command will build the images from dockerfile and docker-compose.yml file.
 This will create ports, links between containers, and configure applications as requrired.
 After the command completes we can now view the status of our stack

+Follow API DOCUMENTATION below.

+## How to get started if you don't have docker or docker-compose
+1. Clone the project
-2. ` docker-compose ps `
+2. Instal all requirements ` pip install -r requirements.txt `

-And finally run the web-server:

-4. ` docker-compose run web_run `
+3. Run the app ` flask run `

 Follow API DOCUMENTATION below.